OSAS/rh-events/2013/FOSDEM.md

 ## Thermostat: The road from 0.1 to 1.0, a success story (in progress)
 ### Name: Mario Torre and Roman Kennke
-### Room: Free Java DevRoom
+### Room: Free Java DevRoom (K.4.401)
 ### Time: February 3, 2013 12:30 - 13:00 CET

-Last year, we shared with the Free Java Devroom and the global OSS community our vision for a new open source monitoring and instrumentation tool for anyone running an open Java stack, along with our fledgeling implementation.
+Last year, we shared with the Free Java DevRoom and the global OSS community our vision for a new open source monitoring and instrumentation tool for anyone running an open Java stack, along with our fledgeling implementation.
 Since then, we've been hard